ucsb-cs148-w24/project-pj12-BeeFree/team/evaluation/USER_FEEDBACK_NEEDS.md

 - [ ] 3
 - [ ] 4
 - [ ] 5
-## Are there any user functionalities you would like to see added to our mobile application?
+## What do you think of our blocking and summary features?
+Are there any user functionalities you would like to see added to our mobile application?

 # Thank you for completing our user feedback survey!